zowe/community/Project Management/PI Planning/22PI3 Planning/Zowe Chat Squad Objectives.md

 ## PI Goal

 Our goal this quarter is to deliver a Zowe ChatBot Technical Preview by the end of 22PI3 with a strong foundation for future expansion of features and capabilities.
 We want to use the technical preview to gather quality end-user feedback, which we'll use to define and prioritize Zowe ChatBot's future work.
-We have split this PIs development work into two parts: foundation spikes and capability / feature development.
+We have split this PIs development work into two parts: enablement spikes and capability / feature development.

 <br />

-### Foundational Work
+### Enablement Spikes

 This section represents cross-cutting or foundational aspects of the technology that require a large one-time effort to be implemented, which are expected to shift into definition of done criteria for future work items.